freedev/solrcloud-zookeeper-kubernetes/README.md

 This command also configures your kubectl installation to communicate with this cluster.

-Once minikube is started you need to prepare the environment to deploy Solr and Zookeeper.
-Because both Solr and Zookeeper need a place (PersistentVolume) where store their data.
-Running `prepare-minikube.sh`:

-    ./prepare-minikube.sh

-This will create inside the minikube virtual machine the directories:

-    /data/zookeeper/datalog
-    /data/zookeeper/data
-    /data/zookeeper/logs
-    /data/solr/data
-    /data/solr/logs

-Zookeeper and Solr will permanently read and write their data there.
 After that you can finally start (create) your SolrCloud cluster with 1 Solr instance and 1 Zookeeper instance:

     ./start-minikube.sh